South Carolina ranked No. 1 in women's AP Top 25 preseason poll with UConn, USC, Texas and UCLA next

 Conference supremacy

 New conference additions Texas and Oklahoma give the SEC seven teams in the Top 25.
 Joining them are South Carolina, LSU, No. 20 Ole Miss, No. 22 Kentucky and Alabama.
-The ACC and Big Ten each have six ranked teams while the Big 12 has four.
-UConn and Creighton give the Big East two teams.
+The ACC and Big Ten each have six ranked teams, though Iowa — the national runner-up the last two years — is unranked as the Hawkeyes get ready for a season without Caitlin Clark, now in the WNBA.
+The Big 12 has four teams in the Top 25 while UConn and Creighton give the Big East two.

 Get poll alerts and updates on the AP Top 25 throughout the season.
 Sign up here.
 AP women’s college basketball: https://apnews.com/hub/ap-top-25-womens-college-basketball-poll and https://apnews.com/hub/womens-college-basketball